1976–77 Houston Rockets season

-The 1976–77 NBA season was the Rockets' 10th season in the NBA and 6th season in the city of Houston.
+The 1976–77 Houston Rockets season was the Rockets' 10th season in the NBA and 6th season in the city of Houston.

-In the playoffs, the Rockets defeated the Washington Bullets in six games in the Semifinals before losing to the Philadelphia 76ers in six games in the Conference Finals.
+In the playoffs, the Rockets defeated the Washington Bullets in six games in the Semifinals before losing to the Philadelphia 76ers in six games in the conference finals.

+Also, the Rockets radio broadcasts moved to KXYZ this season after five years on KPRC.